wp-plugins/birthdays-widget/readme.txt

 2. Widget preview

 == Changelog ==

+= 1.5.2 =
+* Added the choice to Admin whether to: 1) Save Birthdays in our table or 2) Draw Birthday Date from a specified WP User meta field or 3) Disable Birthdays for WP Users
+* Configured a better option page
+* All options are saved in one variable, an array
+* Added field to customize birthday wish
+* Added option to disable image
+* Added option to display a widget title
+* Export Problem Solved

 = 1.5.1 =
 * WP User's meta key selected as user's name is not saved in our table, it is fetched every time so it can undergo changes